carlos-m-a/django-rest-accounts/README.md

 3. Change repo name (django-new-app-name) and app name ("reusable_app" to "new_app_name")
 4. In wrapper/settings.py, change INSTALLED_APPS: "reusable_app" to "new_app_name"
 5. In wrapper/urls.py, change: "reusable_app" to "new_app_name"
-6. Inside "new_app_name" folder, remember to change the app name variable in apps.py and urls.py
+6. Inside "new_app_name" folder, remember to change the app name variable in apps.py and urls.py, and also change folder name inside static or templates folder.
-6. Inside Manifest.in, change "reusable_app" to "new_app_name"
+7. Inside Manifest.in, change "reusable_app" to "new_app_name"
-6. git init .
+8. git init .
-7. Remember modify pyproject.toml with your new repo name and app name
+9. Remember modify pyproject.toml with your new repo name and app name
+10. If you prefer, you can update the image/container name in docker-compose.yml

 ## How to run using Docker